 In my case JDK is already installed, so the dependencies I needed where

-sudo apt-get install python python-twisted python-twisted-bin \
+sudo apt-get install python python-twisted python-twisted-bin \Download the source somewhere

 python-twisted-core python-twisted-runner python-twisted-names \